Urijah Faber building large Ultimate Fitness gym near Sacramento State

 Sacramento’s soon-to-be retired mixed martial artist Urijah Faber is developing a new 20,000-square-foot gym near Sacramento State.

-Urijah Faber’s Ultimate Fitness will occupy 6700 Folsom Blvd, next to a Dollar Tree, in a space that was most recently a thrift store.
+Urijah Faber’s Ultimate Fitness will occupy 6700 Folsom Blvd., next to a Dollar Tree and in a space that was most recently a thrift store.
 It is within walking distance of the university and the 65th Street light-rail station.

-A mailer for the gym notes its convenient location near Sacramento State and Highway 50.
-The flier suggests that Faber is catering to families – with a kids area – as well as those seeking various forms of fight training.
-The new gym is expected to open sometime early next year.
+“This whole area is being revamped,” said Faber.
+“I’m excited about what is happening in this area.”

+Faber has a lease-to-buy deal on his building and the site of the neighboring Dollar Store property, 40,000 square feet in total.
+The property was originally developed by famed Sacramento builder Buzz Oates and served as the home of A&A Appliances.

 Faber, 37, announced in late October that his upcoming UFC fight on Dec.
 17 at Golden 1 Center will be his last.